spicywebau/craft-neo/docs/console-commands.md

 # Console Commands

-Neo offers two console commands for managing Neo blocks and fields.
+Neo offers console commands for managing Neo blocks, block type groups and fields.

+## `neo/block-type-groups/edit`

+Edits a Neo block type group.

+### Options
+- `--group-id` (required): The ID of the block type group to edit.
+- `--set-name`: A new name to set for the block type group.
+- `--blank-name`: Whether to set a blank name for the block type group.
+- `--dropdown [show|hide|global]`: What behaviour should be used for showing the block type group's dropdown.

+Please note that at most one of `--set-name` and `--blank-name` can be specified.

 ## `neo/fields/reapply-propagation-method`